Whether you embrace a chatbot for your website or not, technology that automates much of what we do is taking over.

 If you are marketing to an older demographic chatbots may not be the ideal solution for your website.
 A more traditional solution, yet more labour intensive, will be required.

-How Much Does It Cost to Make a Chatbot?
+How Much Does It Cost to Make a Chatbot for your website?

 If businesses want to enhance customer satisfaction then providing them with information when they need it is vital.